blhansen/blhansen.github.io/_pages/about.md

+---
+permalink: /
+title: "Academic profile of Blake Hansenacademicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
-Academic profile of Blake Hansen (in progress)
+ (in progress)